 This breezy, lilting, ska-inflected slice of perfect pop launched the career of one of the UK's best loved (and sometimes controversial) pop stars.

 This second track from Florence's debut album 'Lungs' showcased her unique and captivating vocal style and set her on the path to stardom.

 Stripped back, haunting and beautifully atmospheric, The xx's debut single ignited a huge buzz amongst fans and critics alike.

 The London quartet pedal a distinctive brand of bluegrass tinged folk, played across instruments as diverse as a double bass and a banjo.
 'The Cave' was the third single from their Brit award winning debut album 'Sigh No More'.

 Adele's first UK number one single was inspired by heartbreak, but set her on the path to becoming a record breaking global superstar, the UK's very own "girl done good".

-Disclosure's 'Settle' debuts at number one in the UK Albums Chart and receives widespread critical acclaim.
-The album features collaborations with Jessie Ware, Jimmy Napes and has highest-peaking single with 'White Noise' featuring AlunaGeorge.
+Disclosure's 'Settle' debuted at number one in the UK Albums Chart and received widespread critical acclaim.
+The album featured collaborations with Jessie Ware, Jimmy Napes, and its highest-peaking single was 'White Noise' featuring AlunaGeorge.